laneboysrc/rc-brake-lights/README.md

 ## Connecting the light controller to your RC system

-The light controller plugs between your ESC and receiver.
+The light controller has two parallel connectors on the input side.
+Connect your ESC to one of the plugs and connect the TH input of the receiver with a male-to-male servo cable  to the other plug.

 The `B` output drives two red LEDs in parallel for the brake light function, the `R` output drives two white LEDs in parallel for the reversing light function.

 ![Wiring diagram](doc/rc-brake-lights-wiring.png)